-It was 2004 and as an enthusiastic, newbie massage therapist I immediately started to look for holistic therapies that could give me the relief that I needed.
+It was 2004, and as an enthusiastic newbie massage therapist, I immediately started looking for holistic therapies that could give me the relief I needed.

-When I was in massage therapy school, I worked for a beauty company in the mall with an Ayurvedic theme.
-Referred to as the science of life, Ayurveda describes a holistic, folkloric, natural healing framework from India for a healthy lifestyle.
-I was exposed to a lot of wellness treatments and protocols during my time there.
+In massage therapy school, I worked for a beauty company in the mall with an Ayurvedic theme.
+As the science of life, Ayurveda describes a holistic, folkloric, natural healing framework from India for a healthy lifestyle.
+I learned any wellness treatments and protocols during my time there.

-I learned about some Ayurvedic treatments that focused on the head and face so I started to do a search in my area for Shirodhara which was the first treatment that caught my eye.
-Heated oil passing through a beautiful copper vessel onto my forehead, into my scalp, it sounded like a dream.
-Especially with the tension building up in my face and jaw.
-I imagined this treatment to have the most amazing massage associated with it and luckily I was right.
+I learned about some Ayurvedic treatments that focused on the head and face, so I started searching for my area for Shirodhara.
+This first treatment caught my eye.
+Heated oil passed through a beautiful copper vessel onto my forehead and scalp; it sounded like a dream, especially with the tension building up in my face and jaw.
+I imagined this treatment to have the most fantastic massage associated with it, and luckily I was right.

 Enter Indian head massage or Shiroabhyanga

 Indian head massage is a folk tradition still practiced by many Indian families today.
-It’s also been introduced as a professional, natural healing massage modality or style of massage.
+It’s also developed as a professional, natural healing massage modality or style of massage.

 It’s so inspiring to me!

-However, It was a man from India who popularized it in the UK during the 1970s while studying to be a physiotherapist.
+However, a man from India popularized it in the UK during the 1970s while studying to be a physiotherapist.
 His name is Dr. Narendra Mehta.
-He started to miss having the benefits of his weekly head massage and he wanted to share the therapeutic properties that it provides.
-He named it Champissage and expanded it into a softer touch, and more Western-friendly protocol.
+He started to miss the benefits of his weekly head massage, and he wanted to share its therapeutic properties.
+He named it Champissage and expanded it into a softer touch and more Western-friendly protocol.

-It’s taught to massage therapists, barbers, and stylists all over the world today and has become a beloved way to rejuvenate during a haircut, get gorgeous at a beauty salon, or relax during a professional massage.
+It’s taught to massage therapists, barbers, and stylists worldwide today.
+It has become a unique way to rejuvenate during a haircut, get gorgeous at a beauty salon, or relax during a professional massage.

-The therapeutic effects of this massage can get a little complicated when we start to look at all the physiological benefits of blood circulation, the effects that massage has on the lymphatic system, muscles and bones, the skin and hair, as well as our body’s stress response / nervous system.
-So in a nutshell, the benefits of Indian head massage include:
+The therapeutic effects of this massage can get a little complicated when we start to look at all the physiological benefits of blood circulation, the effects that massage has on the lymphatic system, muscles, bones, skin, and hair, as well as our body’s stress response / nervous system.
+So, in a nutshell, the benefits of Indian head massage include: